-You will be able to access your results via the Student Self Service.
+You will be able to access your results via the Student Self Service (https://evision.ox.ac.uk).
 The Academic and Assessment Results page within Student Self Service gives details of all your assessment results (examination papers and/or submissions) and the overall result for the year (if applicable).